top of page

 Delivery of quality medicines

-• The system supplies essential medicines and supplies of assured quality, safety and efficacy in accordance with the MoHCDGEC National Essential Medicines List and national oversight by the TFDA.
+• The system supplies essential medicines and supplies of assured quality, safety and efficacy in accordance with the MoH National Essential Medicines List and national oversight by the TMDA.

 • The system initially delivers to district headquarters; with option in the future to deliver directly to health facilities.